AdobeDocs/experience-manager-65.pt-BR/help/sites-classic-ui-authoring/manage-assets-classic-s7-video.md

 Para carregar seu vídeo mestre no Dynamic Media Classic a partir do Adobe DAM:

-1. Navegue até a pasta de destino CQ DAM na qual você configurou a configuração da nuvem com perfis de codificação do Dynamic Media Classic.
+1. Navegue até a pasta do público alvo CQ DAM na qual você configurou a configuração da nuvem com perfis de codificação do Dynamic Media Classic.
 1. Clique em **[!UICONTROL Fazer upload]** para fazer upload do vídeo mestre.
 Video uploading and encoding is complete after the [!UICONTROL DAM Update Asset] workflow is complete and **[!UICONTROL Publish to Dynamic Media Classic]** has a checkmark.

    >[!NOTE]